Tips for repotting succulents, as well as a quick and easy method for giving new terracotta pots a weathered or aged look.

 Needless to say, I wasn’t able to paint or build anything in our back yard.
 That’s how it tends to go when you have big plans outside, right?

-So, I went in another direction, and decided to share some tips for repotting succulents, as well as my quick and easy method for giving new terracotta pots a weathered or aged look.
+Given the circumstances, I decided to go in another direction, and I’m sharing some tips for repotting succulents, as well as my quick and easy method for giving new terracotta pots a weathered or aged look.
 Technically, this project does involve paint.

-On that note: Stay tuned for upcoming posts about our deck makeover, as well as our little bench project (when the weather turns around)!
+On that note: Stay tuned for upcoming posts about our deck makeover, as well as our little bench/side table project (when the weather turns around)!

 While I was at Home Depot recently, I came across a large planter filled with mixed succulents for $17.
 Usually, individual plants go for around $5 a piece, so I jumped at the chance before they were gone.
 Some were a bit overgrown, but I planned on dissecting individual plants and repotting them anyway.